 You can continue to use the legacy format of the payment link, however, please note that this format is not available as an SSL link:

 You can pass query string parameters along with your payment link.
 Some query string parameters are used to pre-populate fields on the order form, which can improve conversion rates by simplifying the purchase process.
 Other query string parameters are used to enable certain features, or for tracking purposes.

 See the Query String Parameters article for more information about query string parameters.

 You can pass customizable Vendor Tracking IDs (TIDs) at the end of your paylinks.
-These TIDs can be tracked using ClickBank Analytics, which lets you split test or compare different sales pages.
+These TIDs can be tracked using ClickBank Analytics, which lets you split test or compare different pitch pages.